Link-Secret/My-First/README.md

 # My-First
-This is my GitHub repository
+This is my GitHub repository with java learning